kevin-foreman/team-portfolio-generator/README.md

 The license used for this project is the GNU Affero General Public License.

-Link to demonstration video: https://drive.google.com/file/d/1h5Mah2TCu2KpB9bKh8ffZ9N8j_jBYIsW/view
+Link to demonstration video: https://drive.google.com/file/d/1ej9pfejHs5BLZqm9yhx8qEF77ge2FN-4/view

+Screenshot of an example html file generated with this application.
 ![alt text](assets/images/team-screenshot.png)